 All Associations are unique in nature and we as Reserve Professionals, need to be informed about your particular Association.
-Our Reserve Analyst’s goal is to provide a thorough reserve study that is catered to your Association’s goals and needs.
-More information being provided to the Reserve Analyst will result in a completed reserve study that is more likely to meet our client’s expectations.
+Our Reserve Analysts' goal is to provide a thorough reserve study that also considers the goals and challenges particular to your community.
+Ample information provided to the Reserve Analyst will result in a completed reserve study that is more likely to meet our Client’s expectations.
 Listed below are items that can be useful in helping to inform your Reserve Study Analyst about your Association.

-- Provide a Common Area Component List: These are the items that will be included in the reserve study.
+- Provide a Common Area Component List: These are the items that will be included in the reserve study - these would be items that are the Clients responsibility.
 The list should be as thorough as possible.
 The Reserve Analyst will have questions and the list may grow or shrink from here.

-- Provide Common Component Information: This will include any available information on the common components list such as vendor contact information, bids for planned work, cost records for past work completed and estimated useful life from vendor experiences.
+- Provide Common Component Information: This will include any available information related to vendor contact information, bids for planned work, cost records for past work completed and estimated useful life from vendor experiences.

 - Provide Financial Information: This will include current reserve balances, projected reserve balances (for the start of the fiscal year the study will begin), interest rates on reserve accounts, and tax rates (if tax liability on interest is paid from the reserve account).